 If you have any health conditions that may be exacerbated by extreme and/or dry heat, consult with your medical professional before using an infrared sauna.

-Although most spas will recommend that you need three to four sessions of infrared sauna every week, it is perfectly fine to use the infrared sauna every day as long as you are in good health, has no issues that may be made worse by using the sauna and have not noticed any issues with previous sauna use.
+Although most spas will recommend that you need three to four sessions of infrared sauna every week, it is perfectly fine to use the infrared sauna every day as long as you are in good health, have no issues that may be made worse by using the sauna and have not noticed any issues with previous sauna use.

 However, there are a few instances when you should avoid using the sauna every day.
-These include if you have been drinking alcohol (even if you are in good health), if you have or have recently had a fever or if you are dehydrated.
+These include if you have been drinking alcohol (even if you are in good health) if you have or have recently had a fever, or if you are dehydrated.
 This is because all of these problems will be made worse by the dry heat of the infrared sauna.

 How Long Should You Stay in an Infrared Sauna?

 As with a traditional sauna, you should try to steadily increase the amount of time that you spend in the infrared sauna.
 If you have never used an infrared sauna before then you should start with just 10 to 15 minutes for one session and you can slowly increase this until you reach 30 minutes.